yunseo-kim/yunseo-kim.github.io/_posts/en/2021-01-31-GitHub-Markdown-Syntax-Summary.md

 ### 2.12.
 Table Creation
 You can create tables using | and -.
 Leave a blank line before the table for it to display correctly.
-Use at least three - for it to be recognized correctly.
+Use at least three - for it to be recognized properly.
 ```

 | Left-aligned | Center-aligned | Right-aligned |